hanback-lab/SACT_en/12.APPENDIX/ReadMe.md

 <img src="./pds/sca04.png" alt="sact05" style="width: 60%;"><br>

-회로에서 보는 것과 같이 3x4의 Keypad의 12개의 버튼을 입력 받아 사용할 수 있는 장치를 사용하고 있다. 여기에는 모두 풀-다운 저항을 사용하고 있어서 모든 데이터 라인에 기본적으로 ‘0’의 값을 가지고 있습니다.
+As in the circuit, device that can receive input 12 buttons on 3x4 keypad to use is used.
+All are using pull-down resistors, so all data lines have a value of '0' by default.

-4비트 KEYPAD_R[3..0]에 [1 0 0 0].
-[0 1 0 0], [0 0 1 0], [0 0 0 1]의 데이터를 전달하고, 그 때의 KEYPAD_C[2..0]에 어떤 데이터가 들어왔는지를 검출해 어떤 키가 눌렸는지를 확인할 수 있다.
+It is possible to determine which key was pressed by passing data of [1 0 0 0], [0 1 0 0], [0 0 1 0], [0 0 0 1] to 4-bit KEYPAD_R[3..0] and detecting that what data entered on KEYPAD_C[2..0].

 |HARDWARE|KEYPAD_R[3]|KEYPAD_R[2]|KEYPAD_R[1]|KEYPAD_R[0]|
 |:-:|:-:|:-:|:-:|:-:|